Experiencing a motorcycle collision is always stressful. However, a hit-and-run motorcycle accident can bring about additional stress.

 - Get witness testimony – If anyone witnessed your accident, their testimony is beneficial for your case.

-- Request a copy of your police report – A police report provides details of your accident and can help strengthen your case.
+- Request a copy of your police report – A copy of your car accident report provides details of your accident and can help strengthen your case.

 Your motorcycle accident attorney will know what steps to take to bolster your case and seek maximum compensation for your injuries.